williamblake333/ESP32-BLE-CompositeHID-Tractyl-Manuform-Keyboard/README.md

 ## License
 Published under the MIT license.
 Please see license.txt.

+## Dependencies
+ - Nimble-Arduino.
+Use the latest Github version from commit [a79941c](https://github.com/h2zero/NimBLE-Arduino/commit/a79941cc9e77ed60136ee385b1c73d89c847bd94) onwards.
+Do not use 1.4.2 from the Arduino library manager.

 ## XInput gamepad features

  - [x] All buttons and joystick axes available